Erasmo Seguín

-Juan Jose Maria Erasmo Seguín (May 26, 1782 – October 30, 1857) was a prominent citizen and politician in San Antonio de Bexar (modern-day San Antonio, Texas, USA) in the 19th century.
+Juan José María Erasmo de Jesús Seguín y Fuentes (May 26, 1782 – October 30, 1857) was a prominent citizen and politician in San Antonio de Bexar (modern-day San Antonio, Texas, USA) in the 19th century.
 From 1807 until 1835, Seguín served as head postmaster of San Antonio, Texas.
 After Mexico achieved independence from Spain, Seguín was named the sole representative from Texas to the constitutional convention.
 He helped to draft the Constitution of 1824 and was a major influence in the addition of a general colonization provision.
 Seguín assisted Stephen F. Austin in choosing land for the first colony of American settlers to immigrate to Texas.
 He later supported the Texas Revolution, providing political as well as material support.
 He was the father of Tejano revolutionary Juan Seguín.

 Early life and his family

-Juan Jose Maria Erasmo de Jesús Seguín was born on May 26, 1782, to a family of French descent in San Antonio de Bexar (now San Antonio, Texas, USA).
+Juan Jose Maria Erasmo de Jesús Seguín was born on May 26, 1782, to a family of Spanish descent in San Antonio de Bexar (now San Antonio, Texas, USA).
 His paternal grandfather, Bartolomé Seguin, had moved to Spanish Texas from the Mexican interior soon after the founding of the town in 1718.
 Seguin's parents, Santiago Seguín and Maria Guadalupe Fuentes, had seven children; Erasmo was the third.

 Seguin married María Josefa Becerra, daughter of a non-commissioned officer from Presidio La Bahía (Goliad, Texas), stationed at Bexar.
 Unusually for the times, Becerra could read and write.
 The couple had three children; two, including Juan Seguin, survived to adulthood.
 Erasmo Seguin helped to create the first public school in Bexar, which his son attended.

 Although the Seguin family lived in Bexar, on the south side of Main Plaza facing Nueva (between current Main and Dwyer), they also owned a ranch of 22000 acre located 30 mi from Bexar in present Karnes County.
 The land had been purchased from the Missión San Antonio de Valero after its secularization.
 The ranch was named La Mora, and by 1810 Seguin employed five vaqueros to work it.